pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 - Run `git init` in the `plugins/diehard_fund_tags` folder
 - git remote add origin `git@github.com:diehard_fund/diehard_fund_tags.git`
 - `git add . && git commit -m “initial commit” && git push origin master`
-- (important, don’t skip!) add a reference to `lib/plugins.yml`, telling Diehard_Fund where to find your plugin on github.
+- (important, don’t skip!) add a reference to `lib/plugins.yml`, telling DiehardFund where to find your plugin on github.
 That will look like this:

 ```yaml
   plugins: